jeckman/wpbook/README.txt

  * Moved infinite_session_key to a setting user enters (consistency)
  * Added "publish this post to FB" setting, which allows users to suppress stream publishing for an individual post
+ * Changed saving of postmeta to be on PostID, not the id of the current revision

 = 2.0.1 =
  * Capture of infinite_session_key